barbell-math/util/README.md

 ## Package Install

-If your project would benifit from using the this package directly as a library then you can use the command shown below to add the library to your project.
+If your project would benefit from using the this package directly as a library then you can use the command shown below to add the library to your project.

 ```